-This financial burden is expected to increase dramatically by the year 2020, as the number and proportion of seniors' increases.
-The National Eye Institute (NEI) recognizes vision impairment and eye disease as a major public health problem that is:
+This financial burden is expected to increase dramatically by the year 2020, as the number of seniors' increases.
+The National Eye Institute (NEI) recognizes vision impairment as a major public health problem that is:

 - Growing ever larger due to an aging population;

 - Disproportionately incident in minority population;

 A significant co-morbid condition from the epidemic of diabetes, specifically diabetic retinopathy.

 The societal implications of visual impairment are important because last census counted more than 119 million Americans age 40+ who are most at risk.